conan1iu/webscraping/README.md

 ## Footnotes

 [^bignote]: Initially, I calculated the PE ratio by scraping the market share price and earnings per share for the companies (then calculating their ratio to find the PE ratio) with negative earnings.
 However, Yahoo Finance actually reports a different EPS to CNBC, NASDAQ, WSJ, etc. for some reason (see image below code).
-I've included the code I used originally however it will provide the incorrect PE ratio, which is why I scrape it from CNBC.
+I've included the code I used originally however it will provide the incorrect PE ratio, which is why if the PE ratio is "N/A" the first time around I scrape it from CNBC as a fix.

         def transform3(baguette):
             price = baguette.find('fin-streamer', {'class':"Fw(b) Fz(36px) Mb(-4px) D(ib)"}).text